-Serbia: Electricity price reform may bring investors28.
-January 2014. / News Serbia Energy
+Serbia: Electricity price reform may bring investors, News Serbia Energy

 As Serbia is more closer to real market prices of electricity, the entrance door to investment, energy efficiency and investment in renewable energy will be opened wider.
 World now believes that energy efficiency is the largest energy source and says that if the current upward trend in electricity consumption continues, Serbia will become energy dependent like most countries in the region.